flori/json/README.md

 the form `A::B` or `::A::B` will do.
 All other keys are arbitrary and can be used to store the necessary data to configure the object to be deserialised.

-If a the key `json_class` is found in a JSON object, the JSON parser checks if the given class responds to the `json_create` class method.
+If the key `json_class` is found in a JSON object, the JSON parser checks if the given class responds to the `json_create` class method.
 If so, it is called with the JSON object converted to a Ruby hash.
 So a range can be deserialised by implementing `Range.json_create` like this: